Software Guide3 min read

 Examples:

-• Example 1: the first four rows shows arm entry sequence Y1Y2Y3.
+• Example 1: The first four rows shows arm entry sequence Y1Y2Y3.
 Since Y1Y2Y3 is in the definition, the sequence makes an alternation.

-• Example 2: the following four rows shows arm entry sequence Y3Y2Y1.
+• Example 2: The following four rows shows arm entry sequence Y3Y2Y1.
 Since Y3Y2Y1 is in the definition, the sequence makes an alternation.

-• Example 3: the following four rows shows arm entry sequence Y2Y3Y2.
+• Example 3: The following four rows shows arm entry sequence Y2Y3Y2.
 Since Y2Y3Y2 goes back to Y2 after Y2Y3, it is not a spontaneous alternation.

-Total alternations:
+Total Alternations:

 The last row of the entries for a trial shows the total alternations and alternation percentage.